singhianand23045/grhf-teko/PHASE4.md

 #### Unit/Logic Tests

-- [ ] Submitting a ticket with <6 numbers does not affect balance.
+- [ ] Submitting a set of <6 numbers does not affect balance.
-- [ ] Submitting and confirming a ticket with exactly 6 numbers immediately subtracts **30 credits** from balance and records the ticket.
+- [ ] Submitting and confirming a set of exactly 6 numbers immediately subtracts **30 credits** from balance and records the entry.
-- [ ] Submitting a ticket with no 6/6 matches:
+- [ ] Submitting an entry with no 6/6 matches:
     - [ ] Regular row credit winnings are computed and summed.
     - [ ] If the user matches in multiple rows, total regular winnings are credited.
-- [ ] The result message and credited amount reflect the summed regular winnings for the ticket.
+- [ ] The result message and credited amount reflect the summed regular winnings for the entry.
 - [ ] Balance is restored after app reload.
-- [ ] After the draw, ticket selection resets but balance does not.
+- [ ] After the draw, number selection resets but balance does not.

 #### UI/UX Tests